wintech119/DisasterRecoveryInventoryManagementSystem/replit.md

 Distributors can review partial fulfillment notifications and either accept (allowing the package to proceed to approval) or reject (triggering a revision request).
 All distributor responses are tracked with timestamps and notes for audit purposes.

+**Distributor Location Tracking**: Distributors now include location information (parish, address, GPS coordinates) to enable accurate warehouse assignment.
+This data is captured during distributor profile creation or updates.

 **Automatic Warehouse Assignment**: Approved packages are automatically assigned to the nearest warehouse or outpost based on the distributor's parish or geographic coordinates, optimizing logistics and reducing delivery time.
+The system uses a priority-based matching system:
+1. Parish matching (primary method) - matches distributor parish with location name
+2. Legacy organization-based matching (fallback for existing data)
+3. GPS-based distance calculation (future enhancement when locations have coordinates)

+**Distributor Self-Service Portal**: Distributors with login accounts can now create their own needs lists through a dedicated self-service interface.
+Key features include:
+- **My Needs Lists** dashboard showing all submitted requests and their status
+- Ability to create needs lists directly without inventory manager intermediary
+- In-app notifications for partial fulfillment alerts
+- Response interface to accept or reject partial fulfillment
+- Complete visibility into package status throughout the workflow

+This self-service capability significantly reduces manual data entry for inventory managers while maintaining complete audit trails and approval workflows.

 **Transaction Generation**: Upon approval, the system automatically generates OUT transactions for all package items, updating inventory levels at the assigned warehouse.
 This ensures inventory accuracy and maintains the complete audit trail.